geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 I talk about 5090s.
 The 5090 is going to cost more.
 Performance per dollar is probably going to be a wash.
-So if you got 40 grand to drop on a TinyBox Pro...
+So if you got 40 grand to drop on a TinyBox Pro..
 It is ready to ship.
 I will ship it to you today.
-We are out of stock of tiny box greens.
+We are out of stock of TinyBox greens.
 I actually sold one that we don't even have yet already.
 So we're actually at negative one stock of greens.
 We've got a lot of reds.
-So also tiny box reds.
+So also TinyBox reds.
 Great choice.
 Someone bought one yesterday.
 I take it back.